Graduate Admissions FAQ

 Unfortunately, due to the extremely high volume of applications we receive each year, the Psychology Department is not able to follow up with applicants individually with application status updates.

-It is each applicant’s responsibility to ensure that his/her application is complete and submitted prior to the December 1 deadline.
+It is each applicant’s responsibility to ensure that their application is complete and submitted prior to the December 1 deadline.
 The Psychology graduate admissions committee reserves the right to begin review of completed applications immediately following the application deadline.
 Documents that are submitted or updated after the application deadline may not be accepted.
 Incomplete applications cannot be reviewed.

 Only those candidates who have been shortlisted and invited by the Psychology graduate admissions committee to attend remote interviews, will be contacted directly by email invitation by the Psychology Department as part of the selections process.